matthew7319/android/guide.md

 ```java
 startActivity(startIntent);
 ```
-* Use `putExtra` to give extra information to the second activity:
+* Use `putExtra` to give extra information to the second activity
+	* It is customary to prepend the package name to the identifier name
 ```java
 startIntent.putExtra("identifier_name", value);
 ```